Tux2/votifier/README.markdown

 # Votifier

-Votifier is a Bukkit plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
+Votifier is a Forge plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
 Votifier creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
 Votifier is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.

 ## Configuring Votifier

 Votifier configures itself the first time it is run.

-If you want to customize Votifier, simply the edit `./plugins/votifier/config.yml` file.
+If you want to customize Votifier, simply the edit `./config/Votifier/config.properties` file.

 ## Writing Vote Listeners